stolostron/hypershift-deployment-controller/docs/content.md

 RESULTING ACTION:

-2. In processing the HypershiftDeployment, the infrastructre specified may be configured
+2. In processing the HypershiftDeployment, the infrastructure specified may be configured
    * VPC's, resource groups, are created and configured
    * These operations can be skipped and the details of the infrastructure resources are instead provided in the HypershiftDeployment resource
 3. A ManifestWork kind custom resource is created, in its payload you find: